SarfarazAkram17/Assignment-9/README.md

 - **daisyUI** – For make website responsive easily
 - **React Icons** – For consistent iconography across the app
 - **Motion** – For add animation in Hero and How It Works sections
+- **React Toastify** – For show success, warning and error message using toast